Againxarcher/Automate_Test/README.md

 ## Execute basic setup test run:

     $ robot tests/web_page_data_check.robot

+You also can only run one of test case by follwing command:

+    $ robot --test "Add User And Validate" tests\web_table_check.robot
+    $ robot --test "Delete User And Validate" tests\web_table_check.robot

 ## Execution Flow
 Scenario1: Add a user and validate the user has been added to the table